andrewyur/kagi-dev-project/readme.md

     - [x] help modals & more accurate tooltips
     - [x] direct to preview page on submission
   - [x] Endpoint for creating an rss feed
-  - [ ] use LLM API to construct an initial RSS feed to load into the editor
+  - [x] use LLM API to construct an initial RSS feed to load into the editor
+    - [x] make the input go straight to the preview page, then the user can edit the queries with the editor if they dont like it
+    - [x] migrate RssData and RssFeed classes to pydantic
+    - [x] structured output for openai
+    - [x] add channel title and channel description queries
   - [ ] implement caching for each rss feed to reduce the use of the LLM for initial construction
+- [ ] go over code, and make things readable
+  - [ ] move the classes into their own js files in static/
+  - [ ] standardize url-input and input-url
+  - [ ] make further use of message flashing
+  - [ ] better exception handling
 - [ ] Add authn & authz with Authelia
   - [ ] add auth modals to base html layout and their corresponding js
     - [ ] login modal